virtualsquare/virtualsquare.github.io/tutorials/ioth_libioth.md

 }
 ```

-This plugin can be compiled using the following command:
+This plug-in can be compiled using the following command:
 ```sh
 gcc -o ioth_foo.so -fPIC -shared ioth_foo.c
 ```
-The plugin does not need any ioth specific library.
+The plug-in does not need any ioth specific library.

-The plugin `ioth_foo.so` must be installed:
+The plug-in `ioth_foo.so` must be installed:

-* in the global plugin directory: `/usr/lib/ioth` or `/usr/local/lib/ioth` or `/usr/lib/x86_64-linux-gnu/ioth` (or similar) depending on where `libioth.so` is installed (`/usr/lib` or `/usr/local/lib` or `/usr/lib/x86_64-linux-gnu` respectively).
+* in the global plug-in directory: `/usr/lib/ioth` or `/usr/local/lib/ioth` or `/usr/lib/x86_64-linux-gnu/ioth` (or similar) depending on where `libioth.so` is installed (`/usr/lib` or `/usr/local/lib` or `/usr/lib/x86_64-linux-gnu` respectively).
 * in the user local directory: the hidden subdirectory named `.ioth` of the user's home directory.

-When libioth is required to create a new stack of type `foo`, it loads the plugin named `ioth_foo.so`.
+When libioth is required to create a new stack of type `foo`, it loads the plug-in named `ioth_foo.so`.

-When the plugin has been loaded, ioth searches and runs the function `ioth_foo_newstack` passing it two parameters: the array on VNLs to define the virtual interfaces, and a structure whose fields are function pointers: `ioth_functions`.
+When the plug-in has been loaded, ioth searches and runs the function `ioth_foo_newstack` passing it two parameters: the array on VNLs to define the virtual interfaces, and a structure whose fields are function pointers: `ioth_functions`.
 This structure includes `getstackdata`, `newstack`, `delstack` and all the functions of the Berkeley Sockets API.

 The function `getstackdata` is provided by libioth and can be saved (all the other function can call `getstackdata()` to retrieve the pointer returned by `ioth_foo_newstack`).

 All the other function pointers (except `getstackdata`) can be assigned to their implementation.
-Alternatively, if the plugin defines functions prefixed by `ioth_foo_`, these are automatically recognized and used.
+Alternatively, if the plug-in defines functions prefixed by `ioth_foo_`, these are automatically recognized and used.